Cloning: Where Will It All End?

 Admittedly, each generation has had to wrestle with the ethical implications of change and advancement.
 I remember hearing about when women began wearing their hair in a top knot.
-A zealous preacher, fearing the moral tide of society was heading us straight to hell, searched the Scriptures and found the passage he needed to make his point.
-He went to Matthew 24:17, which in the King James Version read: “Let him which is on the housetop not come down to take any thing out of his house.”
+A zealous preacher, fearing the moral tide of society was heading us straight to hell, searched the Scriptures, and found the passage he needed to make his point.
+He went to Matthew 24:17, which in the King James Version read: “Let him which is on the housetop not come down to take anything out of his house.”
 To make his point he spliced out the words: “top not come down.”
 To his hearers the point was clear, wearing your hair in a top knot was wrong!

 That is why when I face a new ethical challenge I first of all seek what I call a “timeframe” perspective.
-I wrestle with he issue within the wider context that despite all of our advancements, all things on earth come to an end.
+I wrestle with the issue within the wider context that despite all of our advancements, all things on earth come to an end.

 It is nice to make strides in various fields of discipline but when people forget that it will all end, they stand to lose themselves in the pursuit of earthly gains.
 The day may come when humans are cloned.
 That, in and of itself, invites a deep discussion of ethical ramifications.
 And, given enough time, there will probably be other astounding discoveries and advancements.
-But first consider the timeframe.
+But first, consider the timeframe.
 It will end!

 Although science may sometimes step on and over the lines of ethical propriety, it cannot change certain absolutes.
 One such absolute is that everyone must face the END.
-It is the day of judgement in which progress is measured not in discoveries but by faith.
-It is the day when every scientist, homemaker, businessman, child, homeless person and yes, every clone (should that occur), will be asked, “Why should you be able to come into heaven?”
+It is the day of judgment in which progress is measured not in discoveries but by faith.
+It is the day when every scientist, homemaker, businessman, child, homeless person, and yes, every clone (should that occur), will be asked, “Why should you be able to come into heaven?”

 There is still only one answer, “It is because Jesus died for my sins that I stake a claim to heaven.”